zng-ui/zng-template/crates/README.md

 ## `t-app-t`

-Main entry, builds the t-app-t executable binary.
-Code is mostly startup config, CLI.
+Main entry, builds the t-app-t executable binary for Linux, macOS and Windows.
+Code is mostly startup config and CLI.
 Also builds resources that are embedded on the executable file metadata on Windows.

+## `t-app-t-mobile`

+Main entry for Android, builds the t-app-t binary for the app package.

 ## `gui`